Social and Political Philosophy I (PHIL 243)

 - Midterm essay I and II

-- Students will write two in-class essays (open book).
+- Students will write two essays.

 - Final exam